Yale-EEB723/finalproject/README.md

 export AGALMA_DB=$PWD/agalma.sqlite
 ````

 but after generating, you can/should backup your this agalma.sqlite file somewhere else unless you want to regenerate it each time.
-You can load this previously generated database in the same way (but I've found you may need to run the command and activate the agalma environment a couple of times to get it to work).
+IT IS VERY IMPORTANT TO BACKUP FREQUENTLY (given the amount of times I accidentally overwrote my database, consider backing up after completing each pipeline).
+You can/should load this previously generated database in the same way, but I've found you may need to run the command and/or activate the agalma environment a couple of times to get it to work.

 To check on your entire agalma catalog and see that it all loaded properly, run: